amousavigourabi/easy-avro/README.md

 ```

 It is important to note that the `sun.misc.Unsafe` class is used to convert Avro records to POJOs.
 This means
-that the `Unsafe` will have to be available to the runtime environment for Easy Avro to function properly.
+that `Unsafe` will have to be available to the runtime environment for Easy Avro to function properly.

 ## Logging